“I am tired of being scared of him.”

 Then she says that four-letter word.

 The mask of the relentless Mafia-busting federal prosecutor, the man Stephen wants to be, falls away.
 He isn’t that man.
-He’s just another young and bumbling and confused college kid like she is, with a four-letter bomb dropped into his lap.
+He’s another young, bumbling, and confused college kid with a four-letter bomb dropped into his lap.

 He stares at her for a moment like a deer in headlights.